metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 **Los Angeles covers if**
 Stafford and McVay finally turn things around on offense by incorporating new concepts and ideas never really employed by them earlier in the season.
 It's going to take quite a bit of surprise and misdirection to pull out a victory here in hostile territory.

+***

+### Lions @ Broncos (-10)

+***

+#### _Latest Results_

+Vikings @ **_Lions_**
+Broncos @ **_Chiefs_**

+#### _Key Injuries_

+For the Lions, a serious bug is being passed around the locker room - ten to twenty of their players reported illness this week.
+But more concerning is TJ Hockenson will almost certainly be ruled out Sunday.
+Not good losing your most productive receiving weapon, especially when your quarterback struggles as-is in keeping drives alive.
+On top of that, Jamaal Williams will be out with COVID, meaning the Lions are truly reaching down the depth chart for somebody to start at tailback this Sunday.

+The Broncos are down a starter along the offensive line, but their injury news have been remarkably positive this week.
+Bradley Chubb is expected to return from injured reserve finally, as is Bryce Callahan, a key contributor in the secondary.

+#### _History_

+Neither of these teams have any relevant history worth analyzing.
+But Detroit finally won one last week.
+Good for them.

+#### _Weather_

+Lovely weather for some football

+***

+Broncos -10

+***

+**Denver covers if**
+Detroit's bad health across the roster takes a toll on its level of play
+\- AND -
+Vic Fangio doesn't hold back much when it comes to scheming a defense capable of shutting down the very limited Jared Goff.

+**Detroit covers if**
+Teddy Bridgewater embarrasses himself yet again just like he did last week against the Chiefs.
+To be fair, Kansas has a decent defense, unlike Detroit.